thomasweaver627/VBA-code-samples/README.md

 # VBA-code-samples

 ### a hub for VBA functions and various code created by me;
-### feel free to use, and by all means make it better!
+### please feel free to use, and by all means make it better!

 ___________________________________________________________